Cesar-Segura/Device-Tree-Runtime-Configuration/README.md

 This repository contains code for a device tree runtime parser.
 The primary API that is used to parse the tree can be found in /fdt_lib/fdt_lib_tools.h

+Primary APIs:
+- fdt_lib_header.h: gives interface for parsing the header of the device tree

 Structure of the code:
 - dtb_files: Contains device tree binaries
 - dts_files: Contains device tree source files